-Feedback from children and young people and their families suggests that there is not a shared understanding of inclusion across all partners and more focus required to ensure all mainstream schools in Leicestershire are able to meet the needs of children and young people with SEND where this is a suitable educational setting.
-Significant support for inclusion has been developed, but a shared understanding is crucial to further improvements.
+Feedback from children and young people and their families suggests that whilst mainstream educational provision is working well for many children and young people, this is not universally the case.
+A continued focus is required to ensure all mainstream schools in Leicestershire are able to meet the needs of children and young people with SEND where this is a suitable educational setting.
+Significant support for inclusion has been developed, but a shared understanding and additional capacity building is crucial to further improvements.
 Feedback suggests that early support is not effective for all children and young people and there is more support we can offer to support children and young people back into school.